N0rule/vrc-osc-tizenos-hrm/README.md

 - Open the app on your watch and insert your `local IP` and `desired port`.
 The default port is `6547`.
 - Set the delay to a minimum of `2000 ms` to avoid being rate-limited.
 - Open your terminal and run the following commands:

 ```
 git clone https://github.com/N0rule/vrc-osc-tizenos-hrm.git
 cd vrc-osc-tizenos-hrm
 npm install
 ```
+  **❗If you don't have Git installed, you can manually download the repository [here](https://github.com/N0rule/vrc-osc-tizenos-hrm/archive/refs/heads/main.zip).**

 - Wait for all the dependencies to be installed.
 - Open `config.js` and change the `hostname` and `port` to match those on your watch.
 - Optionally, modify `offset` and `hrMessage` according to your preferences.